awards

 • Mental Health & Wellbeing (Finalist) – Early Intervention Physiotherapy Program: immediate access to physiotherapy and triage, contributing to a significant reduction in Lost Time Injury Frequency Rate since April 2024.

-Being shortlisted five times and taking home two awards underlines the breadth of progress across St John.
-It is the work of many hands, and it is delivering real outcomes
+Being shortlisted five times and taking home two awards by an independent panel underlines the breadth of progress across St John.
+It is the work of many hands, and it is delivering real outcomes.

 Share this: